PennLINC/xcp_d/docs/installation.rst

   *bare-metal installation*; or
 * using container technologies (RECOMMENDED).

-Container technologies: Docker and Singularity
+Container Technologies: Docker and Singularity
 ==============================================
 *XCP-D* is ideally run via a Docker or Singularity container.
 If you are running *XCP-D* locally, we suggest Docker_.
 However, for security reasons, many :abbr:`HPCs (High-Performance Computing)` do not allow Docker containers, but do allow Singularity_ containers.
 The improved security for multi-tenant systems comes at the price of some limitations and extra steps necessary for execution.

-Docker
+Docker Installation
 ---------
 For every new version of *xcp_d* that is released, a corresponding Docker image is generated.